Catodontherium: Middle Eocene

 Palaeogeography of Europe and Asia during the middle Eocene with possible artiodactyl and perissodactyl dispersal routes.

 For much of the Eocene, a hothouse climate with humid, tropical environments with consistently high precipitations prevailed.
 Modern mammalian orders including the Perissodactyla, Artiodactyla, and Primates (or the suborder Euprimates) appeared already by the early Eocene, diversifying rapidly and developing dentitions specialized for folivory.
 The omnivorous forms mostly either switched to folivorous diets or went extinct by the middle Eocene (47 – 37 Ma) along with the archaic "condylarths".
 By the late Eocene (approx. 37 – 33 Ma), most of the ungulate form dentitions shifted from bunodont cusps to cutting ridges (i.e. lophs) for folivorous diets.

 Land-based connections to the north of the developing Atlantic Ocean were interrupted around 53 Ma, meaning that North America and Greenland were no longer well-connected to Western Europe.
 From the early Eocene up until the Grande Coupure extinction event (56 Ma – 33.9 Ma), the western Eurasian continent was separated into three landmasses, the former two of which were isolated by seaways: Western Europe (an archipelago), Balkanatolia, and eastern Eurasia (Balkanatolia was in between the Paratethys Sea of the north and the Neotethys Ocean of the south).
 The Holarctic mammalian faunas of Western Europe were therefore mostly isolated from all other regions, allowing for endemism to occur within Western Europe.
 The European mammals of the late Eocene (MP17 – MP20) were mostly descendants of endemic middle Eocene groups as a result.

 C. argentonicum? was present in Western Europe by MP11 based on fossil presence at the locality of Argenton in France.
-In terms of undisputed species, C. fallax made an appearance in the continent by MP14 based on its presence at the locality of Egerkingen, Switzerland.
-By MP14, it would have coexisted with perissodactyls (Palaeotheriidae, Lophiodontidae, and Hyrachyidae), non-endemic artiodactyls (Dichobunidae and Tapirulidae), endemic European artiodactyls (Choeropotamidae, Cebochoeridae, Mixtotheriidae, Amphimerycidae, Xiphodontidae, and other members of Anoplotheriidae), and primates (Adapidae).
+In terms of undisputed species, C. buxgovianum and C. fallax both made an appearance in the continent by MP14 based on their presence at the locality of Egerkingen, Switzerland.
+By MP14, Catodontherium would have coexisted with perissodactyls (Palaeotheriidae, Lophiodontidae, and Hyrachyidae), non-endemic artiodactyls (Dichobunidae and Tapirulidae), endemic European artiodactyls (Choeropotamidae, Cebochoeridae, Mixtotheriidae, Amphimerycidae, Xiphodontidae, and other members of Anoplotheriidae), and primates (Adapidae).
 The stratigraphic ranges of Catodontherium also overlapped with metatherians (Herpetotheriidae), cimolestans (Pantolestidae, Paroxyclaenidae), rodents (Ischyromyidae, Theridomyoidea, Gliridae), eulipotyphlans, bats, apatotherians, carnivoraformes (Miacidae), and hyaenodonts (Hyainailourinae, Proviverrinae).
 Other MP13-MP14 sites have also yielded fossils of turtles and crocodylomorphs.
 Catodontherium made its latest known appearance by MP16 as the species C. robiacense as indicated by the French locality of Robiac, still having coexisted with largely similar faunas.